tutek1/DTLabs/02_Player/lab02.md

 Now, if you press play, you can see the game world.
 Yippee!

 > aside positive
-> If your game still starts in **"full-screen"**, I recommend setting the embedding options in the same way as the next image shows.
+> If your game still starts in **"full-screen"**, I recommend setting the embedding options in the same way as shown in the next image.
 It makes the **game window** embed inside the editor, and you can still use the other panels even when fullscreen is toggled.
 > ![](img/EmbedSettings.png)

 ### Making something happen
 Now, if you play the game, you can notice that **nothing happens**.
 That is because we have not added any interactive stuff to it.
-I have prepared a **basic script** in the folder `3D/Player` called `player_controller.gd`.
+I have prepared a **basic script** in the `3D/Player` folder, called `player_controller.gd`.

 Please attach this script to the player by **dragging** the script from the **FileSystem** onto the `Player` node.

-Now, if you enter play mode, you can change the `Speed` parameter (a Vector3) by typing values or dragging your mouse over the value, to make the player move in all three cardinal directions.
+Now, when you enter play mode, you can change the `Speed` parameter (a Vector3) by typing in values or dragging your mouse over the value to make the player move in all three cardinal directions.
 <video id=cKfvzk0Y6uo></video>